SWastling/musclemap/README.md

 ## Authors and Acknowledgements
 Dr Stephen Wastling
-([stephen.wastling@nhs.net](mailto:stephen.wastling@nhs.net)) based on a collection of scripts written in Python 2 by Chris Sinclair.
-This initial release was tested against the previous implementations of the code to ensure it produced identical results.
+([stephen.wastling@nhs.net](mailto:stephen.wastling@nhs.net)) based on a collection of Python 2 scripts written by Chris Sinclair.

 ## References
 1. Ropele et al. _Assessment and Correction of B1 Induced Errors in